 First and foremost, kudos to you for investigating solutions to train your teams.
 More and more studies show us that reps and leaders want development and career opportunities more than nearly anything else!
-This is especially true in inside sales where we hire more millennials and experience higher turnover.
+This is especially true in inside sales where we experience higher turnover.
 Now, how do we make sure that investment WORKS and delivers maximum ROI?

 Regardless of the solution or vendor you’re investigating, here are five smart questions to ask to ensure what is delivered won’t be a disappointment.